WHAT’S IN THIS REVIEW?

 - Ideal for combatting censorship

-Here’s a rundown with the flaws we found while using NordVPN.
+Here’s a rundown of the flaws we found while using NordVPN.

 - Hardly any savings to be had with the six-month sub, while the 12-month deal isn’t cheap